DataDog/documentation/content/en/database_monitoring/setup_oracle/selfhosted.md

 {{< /site-region >}}

 <div class="alert alert-info">
 The features described on this page are in private beta.
-Contact your Customer Success Manager for information on the required Agent build and installation instructions.
 </div>

 Database Monitoring provides deep visibility into your Oracle databases by exposing query samples to profile your different workloads and diagnose issues.